buisonanh/pneumonia-classification/README.md

 ```

 3. Freezing Layers
-In the ResNet-18 architecture, we freeze the initial layers up to the layer3 block to use the model as a feature extractor.
+In the ResNet-18 architecture, I freeze the initial layers up to the layer3 block to use the model as a feature extractor.
 Only the deeper layers (layer4 and fc) are left unfrozen to allow fine-tuning on the pneumonia dataset.
 ```python
 # Freeze the initial layers to use ResNet-18 purely as a feature extractor
 for param in resnet18.parameters():